 Talk Series and Conferences

 The Department of Hispanic and Italian Studies has a variety of graduate student-organized events.
 Every semester, students from the Hispanic Linguistics and Hispanic Literary and Cultural Studies sections each organize a talk series.
 Speakers include not only professors and students from the department but also invited speakers from around the country, and in some cases from around the world.
 In addition, the graduate students in each section also organize a biennial international conference.
-The next conference is the UIC Bilingualism Forum on October 4 and 5, 2012.

 For additional details on each of the graduate student-organized events, see below.